 How to Choose Between Miller's Multimatic and Millermatic Welders

-Miller Electric has introduced some of the strongest competitors in the welding machine market with the new Multimatic 255 and Millermatic 255 MIG welder.
-These new machines have been highly rated so far for versatility, portability and performance.
-Serving as work horses on job sites, and powering many home welding projects, but how can a welder choose between machines that offer so many features and capabilities?
+Miller Electric has introduced some of the strongest competitors in the welding machine market with the new Multimatic 255 and the ever reliable models of the Millermatic 255 MIG welder.
+These machines have been highly recommended by welding instructors, served as work horses on job sites, and powered many home welding projects, but how can a welder choose between machines that offer so many features and capabilities?

 We’ve done a deep dive into the specs for each machine to help you sort out what each one does best and how you can get the best price possible through rebates, bundles, and discounts on the Baker’s Gas and Welding website.
 Let’s dive in!